 Fluorescence pattern (positive reaction): Antibodies against nuclear antigens (ANA) can be found on numerous substrates.
-For the targeted determination and differentiation of antinuclear antibodies, a substrate combination consisting of human epithelial cells (HEp-20-10) and primate liver is suitable.
+For the targeted determination and differentiation of antinuclear antibodies, a substrate combination consisting of human epithelial cells (HEp-2) and primate liver is suitable.
 The cell nuclei show a distinct fluorescence, which is characterised by certain patterns.
 In the case of negative samples, the nuclei show no specific fluorescence.
-In each field evaluated, both interphase nuclei and mitotic cells of the HEp-20-10 cells as well as the liver should be examined, and this in several areas if possible.
+In each field evaluated, both interphase nuclei and mitotic cells of the HEp-2 cells as well as the liver should be examined, and this in several areas if possible.
 You can find an overview of the fluorescence patterns on the website on antinuclear antibodies (ANA) www.anapatterns.org (ICAP).

-If the positive control shows no specific fluorescence pattern, EUROIMMUN recommends not using the results and repeating the test.
+If the positive control shows no specific fluorescence pattern or the negative control shows a clear specific fluorescence, the results are not to be used and the test is to be repeated.